BrettBukowski/CatchLater/README.md

 *****

-Save videos—from a variety of different websites—for later viewing.
+Web application to save videos—from a variety of different websites—for later viewing.

 Supports videos from the popular sources that provide a modern (non Flash object) embed code: